Wouldn’t it be awesome to get paid to sleep?

 Well, majority of these get paid to sleep studies aid in the development and discovery of treatment options for sleep-related problems.

-Okay, the deadline may have passed, but there are still very real opportunities for you to make money just by sleeping.
+Okay, the deadline may have passed and the potions have been filled, but there are still very real opportunities for you to make money just by sleeping.

 Even hospitals have entire departments dedicated to figuring out how to tackle sleep problems.